PaulosKatostaris/Animated-Emoji/README.md

 # Animated-Emoji
-This is Animated Emoji project created with HTML,CSS and JavaScript
+This is Animated Emoji project created with HTML and CSS.